IndexLibrorumProhibitorum/FAF_Mantis/README.md

 Additionally, I've included a version where the pages are imposed (placed) in such a way that they can be printed on 3 double-sided A4 sheets (mirrored over the long/vertical edge for double sided printing).
 After printing, the pages should then be cut in half width-wise, and can then be folded in half, sorted, and stapled.

 # Buy me a coffee
-If you like this project and want to buy me a coffee as a thank you, you can make a one-time donation using the `Sponsor` button at the top of this page.
+If you like this project and want to buy me a coffee as a thank you, you can make a one-time donation using the `Sponsor` button below.

 [![Sponsor](https://img.shields.io/static/v1?label=Sponsor&message=%E2%9D%A4&logo=GitHub&color=%23fe8e86)](https://github.com/sponsors/IndexLibrorumProhibitorum)

 # Attribution